paperswithcode/releasing-research-code/README.md

 You can download pretrained models here:

-- [My model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.
+- [Mymodel](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

 > 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).